 Balloon valvuloplasty works better in younger people because of the difference in the causes of aortic valve stenosis in younger and older people.
 Young people typically have the condition because they were born with a bicuspid valve, which is an aortic valve that has two leaflets instead of three.
 But older people typically get stenosis over many years through a gradual hardening and buildup of calcium on their valves.
 This is a process called aortic sclerosis, which is similar to atherosclerosis, the buildup of hard plaque inside the arteries.

-But for older adults, serious complications happen in 1 or 2 out of 10 people who have this procedure.
-These problems include stroke, heart attack, and aortic valve regurgitation.footnote 4
+For older adults, serious complications happen in 1 or 2 out of 10 people who have this procedure.
+These problems include stroke, blood vessel problems that need surgery, and death.footnote 3

 Complications related to the catheter include: